waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pathfinder & Boulder Puzzle Solver:** Both tools initially had a bug where their internal pathfinding logic couldn't handle land-to-water SURF transitions.
 This has been fixed.
 - **Boulder Puzzle Solver Failures (1F):** The solver repeatedly timed out or failed on the 1F puzzle.
 This was not a tool bug, but a signal that my hypothesis was wrong.
 I assumed the puzzle was solvable immediately. **The lesson is to treat repeated tool failures not as a sign to keep trying, but as evidence that my fundamental understanding of the puzzle's state is incorrect.
 I must be more willing to abandon a failing hypothesis and pivot to exploration.**

-## C. Reflection (Turn 89361)
+## C. Reflection (Post-Turn 89366)
-- **Data Management:** I have been diligent in my immediate data management recently.
-No deferred tasks identified.
-- **Hypothesis Testing:** My biggest recent failure was not trusting my tools and succumbing to confirmation bias regarding the layout of the eastern Seafoam Islands.
-My current hypothesis is that the boulders I've pushed have stopped the western current on B4F.
-I am about to test this.
-I must remain vigilant about testing, not just confirming, my beliefs.
+- **Hypothesis Status:** My hypothesis that the boulders stopped the western current on B4F was tested and proven false on turn 89366.
+My current hypothesis, based on my notepad and recent exploration, is that the boulders stopped the *eastern* current.
+I am currently navigating back to the eastern side of B4F to test this.

 # V. Puzzle Hypotheses Log